ibexa/documentation-developer/docs/guide/http_cache.md

 1\.
 For inline rendering just displaying the content name, image attribute, and/or link, then it would be enough to:
 - Look into how many inline _(non ESI)_ render calls for content rendering you are doing, and see if you can organize it differently.
-- Consider to inline views not uses other places in template and [tag response in Twig](#Response-tagging-in-Twig) with "relation" tags.
+- Consider inlining the views not used elsewhere in the given template and [tagging response in Twig](#Response-tagging-in-Twig) with "relation" tags.
     - Optionally: Set reduced cache TTL for the given view in order to reduce risk of stale cache on subtree operations affecting the inlined content.

 2\.
 If that is not an option, you can opt-in to set a max length parameter _(in bytes)_ and corresponding ttl _(in seconds)_